-Why It Works
+Why This Recipe Works

 - Charring the peppers and onions gives them another dimension of flavor.

-- Whole canned tomatoes have better flavor than diced, and are more consistent year-round than fresh ones.
+- Whole canned tomatoes have better flavor than diced, and they are more consistent year-round than fresh ones.

 - Spooning the tomato mixture over the egg whites helps them set faster, allowing you to leave the yolks runnier.